Climate Change Regulatory Revisions

 DEC has amended 6 NYCRR Part 494, Hydrofluorocarbon Standards and Reporting, which establishes prohibitions on certain substances in certain products and systems based on their Global Warming Potential, a phasedown in the sale of virgin HFC substances, a Refrigerant Management Program with controls on the leakage of HFCs in existing equipment, a Supermarket Refrigerant Program to phasedown HFC emissions from the largest sources, and certain labeling, reporting, and record-keeping requirements for suppliers of HFCs and HFC-containing products.

-DEC has also issued the following Enforcement Discretion letters regarding the Part 494 regulation.
+DEC has also issued the following Enforcement Discretion (ED) letters regarding the Part 494 regulation.
+Review the full ED letter for further information including regarding applicability.

 Please visit the Part 494/495 Requirements webpage for more information and instructions for applying for a variance or submitting registration, reports, or other documents.